 - Adhering to laboratory and departmental safety procedures

-- Reporting violations of safe practices to the Department of Occupational and Environmental Safety
+- Reporting violations of safe practices to the Environmental Health and Safety (EHS) office

 - Reporting on-the-job accidents in a timely manner in accordance with OSHA and Ohio Department of Health guidelines to the Workers' Compensation Office